Welcome to the TEALS Intro CS Curriculum!

 This course uses Snap!, an approachable visual block-based programming language with a robust tool set, perfect for introducing students to coding for the first time.

 The Introduction to CS course can be offered as a semester-long course offered twice in a single school year or as a year-long course with an expanded curriculum.
 The year-long class transitions to text-based programming using the beginner-friendly Python language in the second semester.
-Teachers can use the TEALS Second Semester Intro Python curriculum or the CMU CS Academy.
+Teachers participating in the TEALS Program can use the following options:

-This curriculum is licensed under the Creative Commons Attribution Non-Commercial Share-alike License (http://creativecommons.org/licenses/by-nc-sa/4.0/), which means you may share and adapt this material for non-commercial uses as long as you attribute its original source, and retain these same licensing terms.
+This curriculum is licensed under the Creative Commons Attribution Non-Commercial Share-alike License, which means you may share and adapt this material for non-commercial uses as long as you attribute its original source, and retain these same licensing terms.